nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting an appointment: `deleteApt`

-Deletes an appointment from a specific client
+To delete one of the appointment from a specific client.

 Format: `deleteApt INDEX`